mathworks/toolboxdesign/MEX.md

 └───arithmetic.prj
 ```

-The above command compiles `invertMex.cpp` and places the MEX functions in a `private` folder, we have made the MEX function [private](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html).
-Our motivation for doing this is to restrict the toolbox user from  calling these functions directly.
-Instead, we suggest always accessing MEX functions through a MATLAB script.
-This way, you have control over what gets passed as input to the MEX function, this helps avoid errors from unexpected or unhandled inputs.
+By placing the MEX functions within the `private` folder, we have made it [private](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html).
+Our motivation for doing this is to restrict the toolbox user from  calling the MEX functions directly.
+We suggest accessing MEX functions through a MATLAB script.
+This way, you can control what gets passed as input to the MEX function, this prevents errors from unexpected or unhandled inputs.

-<!-- use the same language as in TBP -->
-Let’s walk through how this organization works with the arithmetic toolbox example.
-We implement a MATLAB function `invertNumber()`, under the hood, this function uses the MEX functions `invertMex()`, which we compiled from `invertMex.cpp`.
 You’ll notice that we deliberately name the source file and the MEX function the same way.
 For example, on Windows, `invertMex.cpp` gets compiled into `invertMex.mexw64`, with `invertMex` being the name of the MEX function.
+This naming convention is helpful for the following reasons:

+* It makes it easy to match each MEX function to its source code.
+* By adding the "Mex" suffix, it’s immediately clear that this is a MEX function—not a regular MATLAB function.

+MEX files are just build artifacts, it’s a good idea to leave them out of version control.
+You can do this by adding the `private` folder to your `.gitignore` file.

+<!-- use the same language as in TBP -->